-- The Director of Marketing will update College constituencies about changes to or additional details of the situation via available methods of communication, i.e. voice mail, e-mail, campus e-news, press conferences, media contacts, phone contact, newsletters/other publications. - The Director of Marketing and/or the VP of Marketing will determine the frequency of updates based upon availability of facts and other immediate and long-term factors.
-The Director of Marketing will continue to collect and disseminate information until the College has recovered to its pre-crisis status. - The Marketing Assistant will monitor coverage of the situation among constituencies as quickly as possible and relay information to the Director of Marketing and/or VP of Marketing. - The Director of Marketing and/or the VP of Marketing will evaluate the effectiveness of plan and revise as necessary.
+- The Director of Marketing will update College constituencies about changes to or additional details of the situation via available methods of communication, i.e. voice mail, e-mail, campus e-news, press conferences, media contacts, phone contact, newsletters/other publications. - The Director of Marketing will determine the frequency of updates based upon availability of facts and other immediate and long-term factors.
+The Director of Marketing will continue to collect and disseminate information until the College has recovered to its pre-crisis status. - The Marketing Assistant will monitor coverage of the situation among constituencies as quickly as possible and relay information to the Director of Marketing. - The Director of Marketing will evaluate the effectiveness of plan and revise as necessary.

-V. INCIDENT MANAGEMENT TEAM
+V. EMERGENCY RESPONSE TEAM

 This plan is designed to complement and enhance the College's Crisis Communication Plan, by providing communications strategies warranted by the situation.
-The Office of Marketing will work directly with the Incident Management Team to facilitate dissemination of information.
-(NOTE: See Attachment B: List of Incident Management Team Members.
+The Office of Marketing will work directly with the Emergency Response Team to facilitate dissemination of information.
+(NOTE: See Attachment B: List of Incident Management Team Members.)